ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 If the downloaded schizophrenia summary statistics are not already in GRCh37, they will be lifted to GRCh37 before SNP filtering, LD matching, and gene-level analysis.
 Variant counts will be recorded before and after build harmonization.

-## Locus handling

-No primary locus will be excluded from the schizophrenia analysis.

-Unlike Alzheimer’s disease, schizophrenia does not have a single APOE-like common-variant locus that must be removed in the primary analysis.
-However, the MHC region on chromosome 6 will be monitored descriptively because it is a known strong and complex schizophrenia-associated region.

-If the MHC region dominates the results, an MHC-excluded analysis may be reported as exploratory rather than as part of the confirmatory primary plan.

 ## Variant set

 The primary analyses will use common variants.